dexterbg/Twizy-Virtual-BMS/API.md

 The shutdown procedure begins with a transition from the `…ing` state to the according `Stop…` state, followed by `Ready` and finally `Off`.

+Use the `Error` state to signal **severe problems** to the Twizy and cause an emergency shutdown. `Error` turns off CAN sends and drops the 3MW (ECU_OK) signal.
+SEVCON and charger will switch off all battery power immediately.
+To resolve the `Error` state from driving, the user needs to do a power cycle.
+When used during a charge, the charger will send the BMS into `Off` state, so the charge can simply be restarted by replugging the charger.

+**Note**: to indicate **non-critical** problems, do not enter the `Error` state but instead only use `setError()`.

 See [protocol documentation](extras/Protocol.ods) for details.

 __API:__
   - `TwizyState state()` -- Query current state
+  - `bool inState(TwizyState state1 [, … state5])` -- Test for 1-5 states
   - `void enterState(TwizyState newState)` -- Force a state change
-    - **Note**: this is normally not necessary as the VirtualBMS does all state transitions automatically.
-Valid exceptions are:
-    - You may call `enterState(StopCharge)` to stop a running charge process.
+    - Call `enterState(StopCharge)` to stop a running charge process.
 Note that `setChargeCurrent(0)` will do so as well.
-    - You may call `enterState(Off)` as an emergency measurement to cause the Twizy to stop.
-You should use `setError()` before and give the user enough time to react, as this may be dangerous depending on the driving situation.
+    - Call `enterState(Error)` to cause an emergency shutdown.
+Before doing this you should use `setError()` and (if possible) give the user some time to react when in state `Driving`.

 __Callbacks:__
   - Before entering states `Ready`, `Driving`, `Charging` and `Trickle` from any other state, the user callback `CheckState()` will be called.
+    Exception is entering `Ready` from `Error`, this needs to be done manually anyway (don't expect SEVCON or charger to follow though).
   - After any state transition, the user callback `EnterState` will be called.